 Don't submit a template resume.
 With hundreds or even thousands of resumes that they have read, they can quickly tell if what you have is a one-size-fits-all resume.
 This is why it's crucial to make an effort to customize yours.
 According to a CareerBuilder survey, one of the reasons recruiters will reject candidates is that resumes aren't personalized.

 Zip Recruiters identified the top 10 skills and qualifications employers use in their job postings.
 If you use these terms, your resume will promptly capture their attention.
 These are:

 · CNA (use this only if applicable to you)

 · Behavior analysis (use this only if applicable to you)

 Another way to find the right keywords for your resume is to check the words used in the job description of the job ad you are interested in.
 This will help show the employers that you have the basic skills needed for the job.

 Highlight your accomplishments.

-It’s but natural for you to write your previous positions to inform the employers that you have the related work experience.
-However, you have to realize that all the other candidates do the same.
+It's natural for you to write your previous positions to inform employers that you have related work experience.
+However, you must realize that all the other candidates do the same.
 How can you make your resume as a caregiver stand out if you are just like everyone else?
 Focus on what you have achieved so far as a caregiver.
 Here are some samples:

 · Received citation from supervisor due to exceptional senior care